 Remember: being prepared for a red-eye flight, means you are also prepared for after you land.
 You want to make the most of this precious adventure and get moving.
 So hopefully after a good few hours of sleep and a healthy meal, you are ready to see what your host country has to offer.

-I am soon going to begin buying and packing for my Europe trip, which I promise to share on this here blog!
 I have a lot of good items I use for travel that I want to share with you.
 Things like a great eye mask, awesome travel products, AND a great carry on that I swear by.
-You don’t want to miss it, so stay tuned!
+AND my trusty journal, of course!

 Have you heard of the Pack This Journal yet?